 Motorized window blinds from the likes of Lutron, Somfy or Ikea can also be brought into play, so when the temperature of one room reaches a certain level your blinds will automatically close to keep the sun out, or open to let the warmth into a space.

-Taking this a step further, later this year the Velux Active system will be available.
-This works with Netatmo sensors and Apple HomeKit to automatically open and close your windows - such as when the temperature and humidity rises, when steam is detected, or when air quality falls.
+Taking this a step further is the Velux Active motorised window system.
+This works with Netatmo sensors and Apple HomeKit to automatically open and close your windows – such as when the temperature and humidity rises, when steam is detected, or when air quality falls.

 We understand that fitting motorized blinds and windows will be beyond the budgets of many readers, but improving your home air quality can begin with nothing more than a smart plug set to switch on an air purifier twice a day.
 An air quality monitor and IFTTT can then be added to automate the process, and from there you can add more appliance and more plugs before every room of your home has its air cleaned and circulated whenever it is needed.